eliot-akira/mbob/README.md

       watch: $src/**/*.scss
     }

-    # define entry as array for multiple bundles: [{ in,out }, { in,out }, ...]
+    # For multiple bundles, give entry as array: [{ in,out }, { in,out }, ...]

   }

   html: {

+    build: cp $src/*.html $dest

     # if there is no dev command, build will be used

-    build: cp $src/*.html $dest

-    # if there is no entry, watch can be defined at task level
+    # if there is no entry, define watch at task level

     watch: $src/*.html
   }